How to Play The Moeller Technique – Drumming Power and Endurance

 At first, the Moeller technique can seem a bit daunting.
 However, the key is to start slowly in a systematic way and speed your way up.
 Yes, it does take time to develop, and yes, it can be frustrating.
 But when you do nail it, it all becomes worth it.

 Remember that speed comes eventually.
-Starting out, your energy should go into playing these strokes with complete control.
+Starting, your energy should go into playing these strokes with complete control.

 Learning the Moeller technique takes your rudiments to the next level.
 It gives a certain clarity to them, and when you speed up, you maintain that clarity.

 The Moeller technique also benefits your paradiddles.
-Play the first note as a down stroke and the rest three notes as tap strokes.
+Play the first note as a down stroke and the other three as tap strokes.
 It can take a bit of getting used to, but it’s worth it in the end!

 Using the Moeller Method on the Drum Set